DOAJ/doaj/README.md

     cd doaj
     git submodule init
     git submodule update
-    python portality/app.py  # the output of this will tell you which port it's running on and whether it's in debug mode
+    pip install -e .  # install all the app's dependencies python portality/app.py  # the output of this will tell you which port it's running on and whether it's in debug mode

 ## Data Models